HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 ## Timeline
 The rest time would be focused on stabilize the software.
 I plan to create a 10 people testing team, and do the A/B testing for them, see which software they gonna choose as the secure communication tool during the daily life, whether they choose to use a VPN or a product like this.

-# Evaluation
+# Self-Evaluation
-As the report requirement requires a self-evaluation, currently I believe my project is innovative, interesting, but lack of proficiency in deeper investigation and theoretical analysis.
-It mostly uses what people could learn from college level degree and the other self-learning practical knowledge in programming.
-Potentially, it cannot make financial benefits and do not a future benefit potential.
+Currently, I believe my project is innovative and interesting.
+However, it does lack proficiency in deeper investigation and theoretical analysis.
+The project mainly relies on knowledge that can be acquired through a college-level degree and self-learning in programming.
+As a result, it may not have immediate financial benefits or substantial future potential in a commercial sense.

-However, the advantage of this project is that it fully increased my personal experience in Electron, which allows me to get a job.
-Then, it extends my ability in Java and Kotlin, so I could have a general view about how the normal projects would be look like.
-It also merges what we learned in the class to what we can create.
-For example, the offsets and the RSA asymmetrical encryption.
-The other thing is that it proves the self-driven approach
+Despite these limitations, the project has significantly enhanced my personal experience, particularly in Electron development.
+This experience has been instrumental in helping me secure a job.
+Additionally, the project has broadened my skills in Java and Kotlin, providing me with a comprehensive view of how typical software projects are structured.

+This project effectively integrates classroom learning with practical application.
+For example, it applies concepts like memory offsets and RSA asymmetric encryption in a real-world scenario.
+Moreover, it showcases the value of a self-driven approach, demonstrating that with motivation and dedication, significant progress and learning can be achieved.